 The options above are self-explanatory.
 However, what’s opaque and difficult to confirm is what type of account opening options are actually available at each bank.

 Then, making things even more complicated is the fact these account opening options can additionally vary depending on the specific branch and banker you choose.

 Depending on your client profile, perceived client value, the risks associated with your account, and bank selection, certain types of account opening options may or may not be available to you.

 Sure, it’s possible.
 But maybe you have tax residency in a jurisdiction that the bank doesn’t like.
 Perhaps your citizenship is on the EU list of non-cooperative jurisdictions.
 Or, maybe you just answered the bank’s initial questionnaire in a way that set off red flags.
-Whatever the case may be, just because a bank can open accounts online, doesn’t mean that they’re going to let you do so… and that’s the problem.
+Whatever the case may be, just because an offshore bank can open accounts online, doesn’t mean that they’re going to let you do so… and that’s the problem.